cekpowell/csvql/README.md

 ## Compilation Guide

-- The provided `csvql.cabal` file can be used for compilation of the CSVQL interpreter.
+- The provided `csvql.cabal` file can be used with the `cabal` framework for compilation of the CSVQL interpreter.

 - Use the following command to compile the interpreter: